flurry101/ALibraryManagementSystem/README.md

 ### **Conventional system**

 In the library management system, if we take the conventional system and compare it with the proposed system, it is far behind.
 Every work in a conventional system is manual and done on paper and the computer systems do not function efficiently, leading to the need of tedious manual work.
-Some major drawbacks of the existing conventional system are as follows:
+Some major drawbacks of the existing conventional system are as follows: <br>
 •	Requires a lot of paperwork and the process takes time. <br>
 •	Everything is done on paper, which is highly prone to damage and requires a good amount of security and space to store. <br>
 •	Requires buying of goods more frequently as compared to the online system. <br>